Why be part of Angel Capital Group as an investor?

 Through membership in the Angel Capital Group you will receive all the services of a major private equity firm while still maintaining control over your money.
 Whether you are located in a city where we have a chapter, fund, or you want to be an online, virtual member, our services will give you access to some of the best private companies in the country.
-You can review our new member packet and ACG overview document for additional membership and process information.
+You can review our ACG overview document for additional membership and process information.

 Our members pay annual membership fees of $1,500 and are asked to commit to invest at least $10,000 per year.
 We are seeking individual investors who want to invest between $20,000 and $100,000 per year in startup ventures, and understand the high risk nature of these ventures.
 If this describes you, please contact one of our Chapter Presidents about an invitation to a meeting.

 We hope you will join us in funding the future.

 We believe in investing smaller amounts individually in larger numbers of companies – statistically, this is a winning strategy.